Shopping for good sheets can be frustrating. Between all of the available thread counts and materials, the whole sheet buying process is exasperating.

 Do you want sheets that have a bit of sheen?
 Sateen woven sheets offer that – yet again, there are other options that are equally as good, or better.

 100% cotton doesn’t always equal a better sheet.
-Let’s look at some of our options:
+So, let’s look at some of our options:

-Cotton rich is a fancy terms for a cotton/polyester blend.
-A cotton blend gives the fabric a smoother hand feel, longer performance, and less wrinkles.
+Cotton rich is a fancy term for a cotton/polyester blend.
+A cotton blend gives the fabric a smoother hand feel, longer performance, and fewer wrinkles.

-Having been in the hospitality bedding business for the past 11 years, I can tell you that most people who stay at a hotel that uses these sheets, go home afterwards, and immediately start shopping for a Comfortwill sheet set.
+Most people who stay at a hotel that uses these sheets, go home afterward, and then immediately start shopping for a Comfortwill sheet set.

 They often describe these as the most comfortable sheets that they have ever slept in!

-Well guess what?
-Comfortwill sheets are a cotton/poly blend, and have a 250 thread count – I think that should put an end to the high thread count myth.
+Well, guess what?
+Comfortwill sheets are a cotton/poly blend, and have a 275 thread count – I think that should put an end to the high thread count myth.

 You may have seen these three terms when shopping for a sheet set.
 They are basically the same thing – fibers made from wood or bamboo pulp.

-Rayon is usually made from bamboo.
+Rayon is from bamboo, for example.
 Tencel is almost always made from Eucalyptus wood.
 Lyocell is just another form of Rayon.